yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 This launch file will start a *lidar_slam_node*, a pre-configured RViz session, and GPS/UTM conversions nodes to publish SLAM pose as a GPS coordinate in WGS84 format, with the prior that full GPS pose and GPS/LiDAR calibration are correctly known and set (see [GPS/SLAM calibration](#gpsslam-calibration) section below).
 Input pointcloud fix must be a *sensor_msgs/PointCloud2* message (of points `velodyne_pointcloud::PointXYZIR`) published on topic '*velodyne_points*'.
 Input GPS fix must be a *gps_common/GPSFix* message published on topic '*gps_fix*'.

+### SLAM output as GPS antenna pose

+LiDAR SLAM is often used when GPS is unreliable, by providing a continuous trajectory for a short time period.
+However, the output SLAM pose matches with LiDAR sensor pose, which may be quite different from GPS antenna pose.
+To easily substitute GPS with SLAM in these no satellite-signal zones, it is possible to tell the SLAM node to output the odometry (and TF) corresponding to GPS sensor pose instead of LiDAR's.

+To enable this GPS antenna pose publication instead of LiDAR's, set `gps/output_gps_pose` parameter to `true`, give the name (`output_gps_pose_frame_id`) of the new frame attached to GPS antenna, and provide the transform between GPS and LiDAR sensors.

 ### GPS/SLAM calibration

 To be able to publish local SLAM odometry as GPS coordinates, it is necessary to link SLAM initial pose to a 3D GPS pose (position + orientation) transformed into cartesian space with UTM projection.
 However, full 3D GPS pose is rarely known (we generally only have 3D position and sometimes an approximate yaw heading angle), and the calibration from GPS antenna to LiDAR sensor is always approximate (3D translation offset is more/less correct, but 3D rotation is unknown).